 The site is a very busy one.
 There is always something going on and when finds start to materialise its pretty good for everyone as we all gather round and the supervisor working with the group explains what it is and its significance.

-We have had lots of visitors over the last four days – in fact a tour is taking place as I write this blog and approximately 50 people are here.
+We have had lots of visitors over the last four days – in fact a tour is taking place as I write this blog and about 50 people are here.
 The groups so far probably average out at about that number, but with over 100 in the first tour of the year!
 They are made up of all ages and lots of children come round and have a look at what’s going.
 There are three tours during the week 11am, 1pm and 3pm.
 The tours last about 1 hour.
 The guide today is Chris Gee.
 He is doing a grand job, lots of happy smiley faces.

 There are approximately 50 people here taking part all with varying ability and experience, and from different walks of life.
 The reason for folk being here vary from someone like me who is a student to someone being interested in archaeology, maybe having no formal qualification but are keen amateurs.
 The age range is impressive as well, from late teens just let school to people who left school a while ago!

 The staff are helpful and engaging to everyone taking part, they seem to have endless patience with us all constantly asking questions.
-Everyone thinks when they find something a little bit different it must be something important, only to find out sorry its only a stone.
+Everyone thinks when they find something a bit different it must be something important, only to find out sorry its only a stone.
 My two supervisors today have been Jim and Dave.
 I don’t really know how they stand us all taking to them at once and expecting them to know all the answers.
 I have met lots of nice and interesting people during this first week, some of them I have never met in person, only in the VC classes, so its been great to finally talk to them.
 Some of them will remain friends for a long time.

 Well on to day five tomorrow, the last day of the first week.
 Have I enjoyed it?
 Yes, much to my shock.
 Would I do it again?
 Maybe.